-Previous correspondence with the Development Consent Authority (Ritchie 2010) has shown the Halikos stockpile to be illegal, although the "spokesman" for the leaseholders, Mr Michael Chin, claims the Gwalwa Daraniki Association asked for approval in 2006 and were told "there was no need to ask for permission" (Bevege 2013:23).
-If Michael Chin is correct, it is strange that no permission was needed to begin the stockpile of rubble from building sites on a community lease zoned CN Conservation (Langford 2010a:3; Doyle 2010d:18).
+Previous correspondence with the Development Consent Authority (Ritchie 2010) has shown the Halikos stockpile to be illegal, although the "spokesman" for the Lot 5182 leaseholders, Mr Michael Chin, claims the Gwalwa Daraniki Association asked for approval in 2006 and were told "there was no need to ask for permission" (Bevege 2013:28).
+Why was no permission was needed to begin the stockpile of rubble from building sites on a community lease zoned CN Conservation?
+(See Langford 2010a:3; Doyle 2010d:18).

-In response to queries from Margaret Clinch of PLAN, David Ritchie (2010), the then head of Department of Lands and Planning wrote:
+In response to queries from Margaret Clinch of PLan, David Ritchie (2010), the then head of Department of Lands and Planning wrote: